 Inspired by his own love for the rosary and the saints, Fr.
-Calloway has gathered and arranged into one book one of the largest collection of quotes on the rosary to ever appear in...
+Calloway has gathered and arranged into one book one of the largest collections of quotes on the rosary to ever appear i...
 Read more

 Mary Pondered in Her Heart

 But she was greatly troubled at what was said and pondered what sort of greeting this might be — Luke 1:29.

 And Mary kept all these things, reflecting on them in her heart — Luke 2:19.